 An alternative technique is the transconjunctival blepharoplasty.
 With this approach, the incision is made just inside the lower eyelid and no external incision is required.
 Dr. Lopez will evaluate your lower eyelids and determine which approach will produce the optimal result.

-At your initial consultation, Dr. Lopez evaluates your bony and soft tissue architecture as well as the form and function of the eyes.
+At your initial consultation, Dr. Lopez or Dr. Perro will evaluate your bony and soft tissue architecture as well as the form and function of the eyes.
 Assessment of the upper and lower eyelids along with the eyes themselves provides the basis for what one may expect from blepharoplasty.
 Skin type, ethnic background and age, along with the degree of deformity and function are important factors influencing the outcome of surgery.